auraphp/Aura.Router/docs/other-topics.md

 // somewhere in a view
 echo $urlHelper('blog.read', '88'); // "/path/to/subdir/blog/88"

-// alternately, you can get the Generator itself by not passing arguments echo $urlHelper()->generateRaw('blog.read', '88'); // "/path/to/subdir/blog/88"
+// the raw url can be returned by passing in true as the third argument echo $urlHelper('blog.read', '88', true); // "/path/to/subdir/blog/88"
 ```